There are four common buttercream recipes: American, French, Italian and Swiss.

 - 1 lb Shortening

-- 2 Tbsp Vanilla extract, or lemon, almond or orange extract, also up to 3 oz of light rum, framboise, kirsch, amaretto or Poire Williams
+- 2 tablespoon Vanilla extract, or lemon, almond or orange extract, also up to 3 oz of light rum, framboise, kirsch, amaretto or Poire Williams

 Instructions